ddrake/kohana_demo/README.markdown

 - Custom application error messages
 - ORM with MySQL database
 - Email notification using Swiftmailer (this requires an email server, but if you don't have one, it's OK -- the application won't break)
-- Fetching of album information from LastFM.com
+- Fetching of album information from LastFM.com (cached using Fragment) (now AJAX-ified)
 - Album listing as XML via uri: album/listxml

 Installation